Funerals and tangihanga

 Fisheries (Amateur Fishing) Regulations 2013 regs 50, 51 Fisheries (Kaimoana Customary Fishing) Regulations 1998 Fisheries (South Island Customary Fishing) Regulations 1999 Te Arawa Lakes (Fisheries) Regulations 2006

-The detailed rules that apply are slightly different depending on whether or not kaitiaki have been formally confirmed by the Ministry of Primary Industries for your particular rohe (area) under the special customary fishing regulations.
+The detailed rules that apply are slightly different depending on whether or not kaitiaki have been formally confirmed by the Ministry for Primary Industries for your particular rohe (area) under the special customary fishing regulations.

 Those customary fishing regulations enable local tangata whenua – those who have mana whenua and mana moana over the particular rohe – to appoint particular people to be kaitiaki for that rohe.
-The appointment of those individuals for that rohe is then formally confirmed by the Ministry of Primary Industries.
+The appointment of those individuals for that rohe is then formally confirmed by the Ministry for Primary Industries.
 The appointed kaitiaki can then give written permission for customary food gathering within their rohe.

 If no kaitiaki have been formally appointed for your particular rohe, you’re still allowed to gather for tangihanga and hui under the amateur fishing regulations if you get written permission from a representative of local tangata whenua.
 For more details, see: “How do I get permission for customary fishing, and who from?” below.

 Kaitiaki have been appointed under the special customary fishing regulations for several hundred different rohe, but there are also many rohe that aren’t covered.
-For example, kaitiaki have been appointed for Whakatāne and Ōhope in the Bay of Plenty, but Waiōtahi and Ōpōtiki further east aren’t covered and therefore come under the rules in the amateur fishing regulations.
+For example, kaitiaki have been appointed for Whakatāne and Ōhope in the Bay of Plenty, but Waiōtahi and Ōpōtiki further east aren’t covered and come under the rules in the amateur fishing regulations.

 The Fisheries New Zealand website has a map showing all the rohe for which kaitiaki have been formally appointed under the customary fishing regulations, here (or go to mpi.govt.nz and search for “Customary fisheries management areas”.
 You can also ask Fisheries NZ about this by email: info@mpi.govt.nz